-Creeks offer a wide variety of habitats.
+Creeks offer a wide variety of habitats across Melbourne and Victoria.

 Creeks are nearly always narrow waterways.
 The exception being where they meet the sea in an estuary system where they can broaden out.

 Because of this they are often relatively shallow and can have a lot more overhanging branches and scrub.

 Generally smaller tackle is appropriate.
 Shorter rods – 6-foot up to 9-foot being the max.
 Generally the shorter the better.